 - Cough, shortness of breath, or chest pain

 Hall KP, Klene CA. Routine extraction of teeth.
 In: Kademani D, Tiwana PS, eds.
 Atlas of Oral and Maxillofacial Surgery.
 St Louis, MO: Elsevier Saunders; 2016:chap 10.

-Hupp JR. Principles of management of impacted teeth.
+Hupp JR. Principles of routine exodontia.
 In: Hupp JR, Ellis E, Tucker MR, eds.
 Contemporary Oral and Maxillofacial Surgery.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2014:chap 9.
+7th ed.
+Philadelphia, PA: Elsevier; 2019:chap 8.

-Vercellotti T, Klokkevold PR.
-Technologic advances in implant surgery.
+Melnick PR, Takei HH.
+Preparation of the periodotium for restorative dentistry.
 In: Newman MG, Takei HH, Klokkevold PR, Carranza FA, eds.
-Carranza's Clinical Periodontology.
-12th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 80.
+Newman and Carranza's Clinical Periodontology.
+13th ed.
+Philadelphia, PA: Elsevier; 2019:chap 69.

 Reviewed by: Michael Kapner, DDS, General Dentistry, Norwalk Medical Center, Norwalk CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.